The IPA – A Staple For All Occasions (That Call For Bitter Beer)

 The IPA is a type of beer that has been skyrocketing in popularity inside craft brew and hipster circles.
 However, this doesn’t mean the beer is fancy, pretentious or not for you.
 The right IPA can be a true delight, and it might even become your new favorite type of beer.

 The IPA was first created roughly 200 years ago with the intention of being super-hoppy since it would preserve the beer longer.
-This was important, since beer prepared in India rarely survived the long journey to England.
+This was important since beer prepared in England rarely survived the long journey to India (hence the name).

 What Does An IPA Taste Like?